Mark Anderson ('85)

 Link to USC profile

-After teaching at the University of California, Berkeley as an assistant and associate professor from 1994 to 2003, Sharon Marcus moved to Columbia University, where she is currently the Orlando Harriman Professor of English and Comparative Literature, as well as affiliated faculty at the Institute for Research on Women and Gender.
+After teaching at the University of California, Berkeley as an assistant and associate professor from 1994 to 2003, Sharon Marcus moved to Columbia University.

 Marcus specializes in nineteenth-century British and French literature and culture, and has taught courses on the novel, Victorian genres, narrative theory, Oscar Wilde, theories of gender and sexuality, the city in nineteenth-century literature, the year 1857 in England and France, and the theater of the novel.
 Her first book, Apartment Stories: City and Home in Nineteenth-Century Paris and London (University of California Press, 1999), won honorable mention for the MLA Scaglione Prize for best book in comparative literature and several chapters have been reprinted in journals, readers, and anthologies.
 Her second book, Between Women: Friendship, Desire, and Marriage in Victorian England (Princeton: 2007), won the Perkins Prize for best study of narrative, the Albion prize for best book on Britain after 1800, the Alan Bray Memorial award for best book in queer studies, a Lambda Literary award for best book in LGBT studies, and has been translated into Spanish.